bob134552/Battlestations/README.md

     From researching designs of other PC building/parts selling sites, the colour scheme of orange-yellow and black was chosen to give a sharper, minamalistic look.

+- Imagery

+    The images used in the site are all products for sale to the user and to allow them to get an idea of what they are buying.

+- Font

+    The font was chosen as it gave a sharper feel to the overall minamalistic style of the site.

 <a href="#contents">Back To Top</a>

 ---